 Take your time

-Part of your decision about long-term investing will depend on your spending and on how much of that spending you need to fund from your portfolio or other income you may have (including employment income from a new job) – and you may not know what your spending habits in this new phase of your life will be.
+Part of your decision about long-term investing will depend on your spending and on how much of that spending you need to fund from your portfolio or other income you may have (including employment income) – and you may not know what your spending habits in this new phase of your life will be.

 The most important thing to remember is that there is no urgency to put an investment plan – or a gifting plan – in place right away.
 While you may miss an immediate opportunity, at least on the investment front, others will present themselves, especially when you invest for the long-term.